The Provincial Assembly of the Punjab Privileges Act, 1972

 (2) After such visit the member may submit his report to the Minister-in-charge.

-of Jails by members.– Every member of the
+18. Inspection of Jails by members.– Every member of the Provincial Assembly of the

 19. Indemnity.– No suit, prosecution or other legal proceedings shall lie against any person for anything in good faith done or intended to be done under this Act.